 When gardening, like will other forms of exercise, you’ll need to follow a few basic tips to maximize your experience.
 First off, you should warm up a bit.
 Do some basic stretches so that your muscles are ready.
 Also, if you plan on lifting any heavy objects, remember to always lift with your knees, not your back.
-Check out this excellent gardening exercise program designed by a professional.

 A good bit of advice Dan Hickey from National Gardening Magazine gives is to start off with a moderate exercise/gardening program and then work your way up to heavier tasks and activities.
 This is especially important if you’re not already an active gardener, or if you’re an older gardener.
 Don’t overdo it the first time or you may strain a muscle or two.